aMarcireau/origami/README.md

 For development, run form the *origami* folder: `npm start`.
 This command will trigger a development build whenever something from the *souce* directory changes.

-In order to create a new release, run `npm run-script build` to generate production builds for each supported platform, and `npm run-scrit release` to create a new Github release.
-The latter requires administration rights on this repository, and must run after creating the production builds.
+In order to create a new release, run:
+1. `npm run build` to generate production builds for each supported platform
+2. `npm run release -- v<major>.<minor>.<patch> [--prerelease]` to create a new Github release (requires administration rights on this repository).